MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 ---
 title: "Native Spark on Kubernetes"
 date: 2020-10-06
-draft: True
+draft: False
 author: Mo Kari
 ---

-_In this post, the different deployment alternatives of Spark on Kubernetes are evaluated.
-From this, I'll outline the workflow for building and running Spark Applications as well as Spark Cluster-backed Jupyter Notebooks, both running PySpark in custom containers.
-Workloads use AWS S3 as the data source and sink and are observable using the Spark history server._
+_In this post, the different deployment alternatives of Spark on Kubernetes are evaluated._
+_From this, I'll outline the workflow for building and running Spark Applications as well as Spark Cluster-backed Jupyter Notebooks, both running PySpark in custom containers._
+_It is shown how to include conda-managed Python dependencies in the image._
+_Also, it is described how to deploy a notebook server running in Spark's client mode to the Kubernetes cluster._
+_Workloads use AWS S3 as the data source and sink and are observable using the Spark history server._

 # Table of Contents